MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-role-based-administration.md

 8. Choose **OK** to complete this procedure.

-Use the following procedure to modify an administrative user that has the securable object behavior set to **Only securable objects as determined by the security roles of the administrative user**.
+Use the following procedure to modify an administrative user that has the securable object behavior set to **Associate assigned security roles with specific security scopes and collections**.

-#### For option: Only securable objects as determined by the security roles of the administrative user
+#### For option: Associate assigned security roles with specific security scopes and collections

 1. In the Configuration Manager console, choose **Administration**.